-Biryani is one of my favourite things to cook and my husband is huge fan of them, however sometimes biryani can be tedious and lengthy to make also can be intimidating to many people but this recipe I have you all sorted out.
+However sometimes it can be tedious and time consuming to make also can be intimidating to many people because of the cooking method of rice.
+But don’t worry people, this recipe I have you all sorted out.

 Apart from chicken biryani I don’t like to spend more than 45 minutes on cooking because frankly I think it’s just not worth it 😀 so this relatively a quick recipe but a real delicious one.